 About OPC UA timestamps

-Timestamp is a way of recording the date and time of each data point or event in the data acquisition system.
-Having correct timestamp in process control data acquisition is essential for ensuring the validity, reliability, and usability of the data, and for enabling effective process monitoring, control, and optimization.
-Precise timestamps enable accurate analysis and interpretation of the data, such as identifying trends, patterns, anomalies, and correlations.
-They also facilitate synchronization and integration of data from multiple sources, such as different sensors, instruments, devices, or systems.
+A timestamp is a way of recording the date and time of each data point or event in a data acquisition system.
+Having correct timestamps in process control data acquisition is essential for ensuring the validity, reliability, and usability of the data.
+It also helps to enable effective process monitoring, control, and optimization.

 According to the OPC UA Standard, each value of an OPC UA variable is associated with 2 timestamps: Source and Server timestamps.